tejasladani999/examfear/README.md

 License
 ExamFear is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for educational purposes.

+out site is live on internet you can find from following URL:
+Your site is live at https://tejasladani999.github.io/examfear/